vincd/security-tips/docs/API.md

 ```

 ## JSON to XML to XXE
-When the API accept JSON type format payload, then you can try to send the same playload but as a XML file.
+When the API accept JSON type format payload, then you can try to send the same payload but as a XML file.
 You can download the Burp extension named "Content Type Converter".
 > This extension helps you to modify the JSON request to XML, XML request to JSON and normal form request to JSON in order to play with request and responses.
 > https://exploitstube.com/xxe-for-fun-and-profit-converting-json-request-to-xml.html